Are you heading to Hawaiʻi and are looking for the perfect Big Island itinerary? We have you covered!

 To get to Papakōlea Beach:

-• After parking, put on your walking shoes and carry whatever you need for the beach down the paved road towards the ocean.
+- After parking, put on your walking shoes and carry whatever you need for the beach down the paved road toward the ocean.

 The green crystals that make up the beach are mixed with lava, coral, and shells.
 Some of the areas look greener than others.
 Pick up a handful and look at the individual grains.